 In the case of Bostons, their nervousness is expressed with shivers.
 Other dogs, for example, might:

 How to prevent it?
 You can try some separation anxiety training and natural remedies.
-Our How to Calm Dog Fears and Anxiety blog post gives you an in-depth explanation, including what you can do.
+Check Boston Terrier Separation Anxiety – 16 Things that Help and Boston Terrier Fears and Anxiety – Triggers and Remedies blog posts.

 Dogs, just like us, can also suffer from stress.
 One way Boston Bull Terriers deal with stress is to simply shake.